-Chief Executive Officer Steven Kandarian is counting on global expansion as he looks to cut costs and limit sales of capital-intensive products in the U.S. Operating profit climbed in the firm’s three geographic regions (MET), led by a 61 percent jump in Asia as Japan life-insurance sales rose, the company said.
+Chief Executive Officer Steven Kandarian is counting on global expansion as he looks to cut costs and limit sales of capital-intensive products in the U.S. Operating profit climbed in the firm’s three geographic regions (MET:US), led by a 61 percent jump in Asia as Japan life-insurance sales rose, the company said.

 “Our underwriting discipline is paying off,” Kandarian, 60, said in the statement.
 “We’re successfully managing through the low-interest-rate environment.”